-In the course of conducting my substantive research, I had to develop new methods and tools for quantitatively studying international relations.
-This entailed thinking about best practices for empirically studying international relations and developing software to assist in this analysis (see my ``Statistics Software" page).
-Overall, I have made three contributions to the quantitative study of international relations.
+As a scholars in the "Peace Science" tradition, I work with quantitative conflict data to conduct much of my substantive research.
+Rather than simply using the available data (or even collecting my own data), I have also sought to develop new methods and tools for quantitatively studying these data.
+This entailed thinking about best practices for empirically studying international relations and developing software to assist in this analysis.
+Overall, I have made four contributions to the quantitative study of international relations.

-First, several of my projects required collecting new data or working with a wide number of existing datasets.
+Several of my projects required collecting new data or working with a wide number of existing datasets.
 In order to assist scholars in using these and other data to quantitatively study international politics, I collaborated with Scott Bennett and Allan Stam to create the NewGene Data Management Software.
 With the financial support of the National Science Foundation, we developed NewGene as a Windows and OsX based software that manages, organizes, and merges the various datasets produced by international relations scholars, public institutions, and private organizations.
+This Journal of Conflict Resolution piece describes the software and our motivation for creating it.

 The software was officially released in July 2017 and I marked its release with a public lecture in October 2017.
 The lecture was sponsored by the Center for International Social Science Research and the Division of the Social Sciences (this news story describes the public lecture, the NewGene software, and the software's place in the history of quantitative IR research at the University of Chicago).
 Work to improve and update this software is ongoing.